 Paid Time Off

 It is an essential component of employee benefits where employees can still receive a salary when they take leave or vacation.
 Also, according to the employee’s position, they can receive a privilege leave.
-This could be a sabbatical or a week off based on the policies of the organization.

 Medical Insurance